Nashwa Khan’s previous work for Coming of Faith can be found here.

 In retrospect, maybe The Mindy Project’s fixation with white love interests is a type of subtweet, if you will: illustrating the treasured and revered white man, while also speaking to how a character with an embodiment like Kaling’s would never thrive in South Asian film unless an Ugly Betty-esque script were being used.
-Even then I have a newer found naivety in believing Kaling’s character only dating 50 shades of white guys in the show is some form of reparations.
+Even then, I have a newer-found naivety in believing that Kaling’s character only dating 50 shades of white guys in the show is some form of reparations.

 But while her show was cancelled, we’ve all witnessed countless other shows that were dragged out painstakingly, season after season.